ONSdigital/eq-questionnaire-runner/ci/README.md

 ## Deploying the app

-The following environment variables should be set when deploying the app.
+The following environment variables must be set when deploying the app.

 | Variable Name                             | Description                                                                          |
 |-------------------------------------------|--------------------------------------------------------------------------------------|